CHZelaya/CHZelaya/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Object Oriented Software Development Certificate at the Southern Alberta Institute of Technology (SAIT)<br>👯 I’m looking to collaborate on Java related projects to expand my understanding.  <br>🌱 I’m currently learning HTML/CSS/JavaScript - C#/ASP.Net - Java/Spring<br>⚡ Fun fact : I play paintball casually in a competitive setting.
-Search up "X Ball" if your curious.
+### 👋 Hey there!
+I’m Carlos Hernandez-Zelaya

+🧱 Aspiring Full-stack developer with a strong foundation in object-oriented programming and practical experience building real-world web, desktop, and mobile applications.

+🎓 Recently completed the Object-Oriented Software Development program at SAIT (Southern Alberta Institute of Technology).

+🛠 Currently building **IPD Buddy**, a Progressive Web App designed to help contractors streamline job tracking and automate earnings reports.
+Built with Vue 3, Spring Boot, PostgreSQL, and AWS Cognito.

+💡 I enjoy solving real problems with thoughtful, scalable software.
+I’m especially drawn to clean architecture, good documentation, and continuous learning.

+🚀 Looking to collaborate on Java, Spring Boot, and full-stack projects where I can keep growing and building cool stuff with great people.

+🎯 Always improving: Currently leveling up my understanding of TypeScript, Docker deployment, and cloud hosting workflows.

+⚡ Fun fact: I play competitive-style paintball when I can.
+Search up "X-Ball" if you want a taste of chaos + strategy.

 ## 🌐 Socials: